 I don’t think it is just Scottsdale, AZ feeling the slowdown of golf.
-The entire world of golf is feeling a slow down.
-The Business Golf Country Club is dedicated to do something about it.
+The entire world of golf is feeling a slowdown.
+The Business Golf Country Club is dedicated to doing something about it.

 Courtesy of Peter Corbett – Jun.
 21, 2010 01:41 PM

 Craving a round of golf after watching the U.S. Open from Pebble Beach in California?

 Scottsdale golf operators are standing by, hoping players will hit the links, so they can overcome a business slowdown.

 Golf rounds at city-affiliated courses in Scottsdale were down 7.5 percent in 2009 from the previous year.

 Play has picked up this year at three of the four Scottsdale courses but an economic divot in the golf business is putting downward pressure on greens fees, local operators say.

 That is good news for golfers’ wallets.